 Laser skin resurfacing offers another solution to stubborn acne scarring.
 By stimulating collagen production within the surface layers of the skin, non-ablative lasers can help to even out skin affected by scarring.
 Patients may see results in as little as one-to-three sessions.

-Although there are a variety of treatment options for acne and associated scarring, the best treatment modality may only be determined through consultation with a dermatologist of doctor.
+Although there are a variety of treatment options for acne and associated scarring, the best treatment modality may only be determined through consultation with a dermatologist or other qualified provider.

 Acne Treatment Pricing: What’s it Going to Cost me?

 The cost of acne treatment varies drastically based on any number of factors, namely the type of treatment you receive and the severity of the acne it is treating.

 Over-the-counter creams and related ointments can cost $20 to $60 per month, whereas prescription-based treatments may cost in excess of $200 per month.
 Similarly, scarring treatments such as chemical peels or laser resurfacing may cost $150 to $250 per session.